I have completed a four-week internship at VGC Group head office in Ruislip.

 - I contributed in the procurement team, and used SharePoint to upload purchase orders and save the GRN (goods received note).
 Then the accounts are ready for invoice.
 I learned how they handle materials and plant (machinery), and the plant list is completed every week.
 I learned that PO (purchase order) is a contract, which needs to include terms and conditions, and delivery address.

-- On a site visit to Reading Thames Valley Park and Ride (with another intern, Ryan Waite), I was able to see the car park being built.
+- On a site visit to Thames Valley Park and Ride in Reading (with another intern, Ryan Waite), I was able to see the car park being built.
 I met the senior engineer and two supervisors and observed each use of plant machinery.
 Also the health and safety regulations which are vitally important.
 Health and safety is emphasised a lot.
 Plant is used very carefully – there are strict guidelines and precautions that are put in place for safety reasons.
 It is vitally important to always wear PPE on site, and CSCS is needed for anyone to go on to the site.

 - I spent a whole day with the personnel department and was able to format CVs for people.
 I learned how to structure the CV, which is important because there is a high demand for certain jobs.